archi-contribs/database-plugin/v2/README.md

 * Automatically create and update the database tables when needed

 ## Installation instructions :
+The first installation must be done manually:
 * download the **org.archicontribs.database_v2.xxx.jar** file to the Archi **plugins** folder
 * download the **sqljdbc_auth.dll** file to the Archi **JRE\bin** folder if you plan to use MSQ SQL integrated security mode (i.e. Windows authentication)
 * start (or restart) Archi and the *import from database*, *export to database* menu entries and the *Database plugin* preferences page should be visible ...

+plugin updates are done using the "check for update" button in Archi's preferences pages.

-## Differences from v1 :
+## Key Differences from v1 :
 * Added log4j support
 * Versionning at the element level
 * Reduce the quantity of data exported by exporting only updated components (use of checksums)
 * Detect database conflicts and add a conflict resolution mechanism
 * Reduce number of database tables
-* Reduce database table names to be compliant will all database brands
+* Reduce database table name length to be compliant will all database brands
 * Add back Oracle JDBC driver
-* Temporarily remove the Neo4j driver
-* Accelerate import and export processes by using multi-threading
 * Complete rework of the graphical interface
 * Add the ability to import components from other models
 * Add inline help
+* ...

 ## Wiki
 Please do not hesitate to have a look at the [Wiki](https://github.com/archi-contribs/database-plugin/wiki).